Form and Void (True Detective): Writing

-Commenting on Hart's words about not arresting everyone responsible in the conspiracy, Pizzolatto said, "The significant change in the final scene is that a point of view has shifted.
-After we've been told via Hart that there's no such thing as absolute justice – that's a story we tell ourselves, the real guilty don't get punished.
-It was very hard.
-If someone were, I think, to read my prose, they would find it populated with rich female characters.
-My challenge was, if somebody only exists in relation to Cohle and Hart, so they're only going to get one or two lines, they need to become vivid and imply a history and dimensionality in one or two lines."
+Commenting on Marty's words about not arresting everyone responsible in the conspiracy, Pizzolatto said, "It’s important to me, I think, that Cohle says, “We didn’t get em all, Marty,” and Marty says, “We ain’t going to.
+This isn’t that kind of world.”
+This isn’t the kind of world where you mop up everything.
+We discharged our duty, but of course there are levels and wheels and historical contexts to what happened that we’ll never be able to touch."

 There was commentary about whether the skeleton in the labyrinth was truly The Yellow King.
 According to director Cary Joji Fukunaga, answering the question wasn't the idea behind the episode, saying "It was more of an added layer to the reasons behind the killings.
 Rather than the Yellow King and the books about Carcosa and the mythology around that being the centerpiece for the finale, it was just another layer."

 Some alternate endings were considered for the finale.
-One involved a mysterious event vanishing Cohle and Hart, leaving Gilbough and Papania to clean the scene; the other concept would involve supernatural themes.
+One involved a mysterious event vanishing Rust and Marty, leaving Gilbough and Papania to clean the scene; the other concept would involve supernatural themes.
 Pizzolatto discarded the ideas, as it would feel "easy" and would deny "the sort of realist questions the show had been asking all along."
 He further added, "To retreat to the supernatural, or to take the easy dramatic route of killing a character in order to achieve an emotional response from the audience, I thought would have been a disservice to the story."

 Filming

 The labyrinth was shot in Fort Macomb, a 19th-century brick fort in Louisiana, on the western shore of Chef Menteur Pass.
 The scene was originally written to be set in a cypress forest, but complications on filming forced the crew to relocate the location.
+Production designer Alex DiGerlando commented, "So we were starting to prepare ourselves for a compromise to shoot it in a brushy woodland location where the only really attractive quality was that it allowed for easy access.
+None of us were really excited about that, though."
 Fukunaga eventually decided on the fort, saying, "It was all chained and locked up and I like old things like that, especially Civil War things.
 When we got in, there were snakes everywhere and it was covered with weeds and grass.
 When we got to the inner chambers it was pretty awesome and really spooky and definitely had some weird energy around it."
-Production designer Alex DiGerlando commented, "So we were starting to prepare ourselves for a compromise to shoot it in a brushy woodland location where the only really attractive quality was that it allowed for easy access.
-None of us were really excited about that, though."